darioverdi/titanic_nn_test/README.md

-# titanic_kaggle
-NN model for the Kaggle Titanic problem
+# Neural network model for [Kaggle Titanic](https://www.kaggle.com/c/titanic) problems

+A simple neural network on predicting the probability of survival in the Titanic disaster.

+## 18th Jan, 2016

+Achieve a correction of 73% on the test set.